avasdao/subnet-guru/README.md

 ### https://subnet.guru

-A master guide for configuring, deploying and managing your Subnets.
+An automated bot for configuring, deploying and managing your Subnets.

 ### THIS PROJECT IS CURRENTLY STILL IN ALPHA-STAGE DEVELOPMENT.
 PLEASE DO NOT USE IN PRODUCTION.